mutogroupch/mutogroupch.github.io/README.md

 This site is hosted on https://pages.github.com/ .

+NOTE: Sometimes there is delay between changes in this repo and when they appear on website.

 So you can easily use Theme and Static Site generator like Jekyll ( https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll ) or Hugo , to comfortably edit your website in github webui as markdown files.